-For those of you who don’t like the idea of using chemically synthesized insect repellent on your skin to protect you from mosquito bites, repellents based on certain essential oils may provide a solution.
+You may be familiar with DEET, a powerful mosquito deterrent made from chemicals.
+For those who don't like the idea of using a chemically synthesized insect repellent on their skin to protect against mosquito bites, repellents based on certain essential oils may provide a solution.
+Essential oils are plant-derived and work well to discourage biting pests from turning you into a snack.
+MosquitoNix® has put together a handy-dandy guide about which essential oils work best and how to make a DIY mosquito repellent.
 Consider exploring these more natural options for use in areas where the risk of disease contraction through mosquitoes is low.

 Some of the essential oils reported to be effective in repelling mosquitoes are: